Battle of Épila: The Union against Peter IV

 Peter IV had become king of Aragon in 1336, following the death of his father Alfonso IV.
 His first major domestic problem occurred in 1347 with the reactivation of the Union of Aragon.
 The original purpose of the confrontation was in Peter IV's decision to acknowledge his daughter Constance as heiress to the Crown of Aragon, which infringed the rights of the Infante James, his own brother.
 As acting Governor of Aragon, James immediately went to Zaragoza to seek the support of the Aragonese nobility against the royal decision.
 The rebelling nobles again swore allegiance to the Union in support of the Infante movement; to which the majority of municipalities soon joined, including the capital.
 There was also a similar Union organized in the Kingdom of Valencia.
+The Principality of Catalonia remained loyal to the king.

 At first, Peter IV sought to resolve the situation by resorting to diplomacy: Cortes convened in Zaragoza and gave their revocation of his decision and instead agreed to confirm the privileges of the Union of 1287.
 From that moment, the only possible solution was armed conflict.

 Following the Cortes decision, Infante James died in Barcelona, possibly poisoned by order of Peter IV.
 At the end of 1287, fighting occurred in the two kingdoms of Aragon and Valencia: First, the Union of Valencia defeated the royalists at Largo and Bétera, but in Aragon, King Peter IV attracted major Aragonese nobles like Lope de Luna and the village communities of Daroca and Teruel to his aid.
 In early 1348, Peter IV managed to reach an agreement with the Valencian Union so that any military activity was concentrated thereafter in the Kingdom of Aragon.